-Code Outcome/Solution Variation/Addition (1) Stormwater drainage design: (b) maintains land below the 1% AEP in an undeveloped state (c) complies with the WSUD objectives (d) identifies and determines the 1 % AEP of natural overland drainage lines where the lot or premises: a. has an upstream catchment area greater than 5 hectares; or b. is 2,500 m2 or greater in area. (e) Maximizes the retention and use of natural overland drainage lines through their identification and minimizes earthworks in these areas.
-P2(1) varied to read: (1) Stormwater drainage design: (a) Meets the stormwater flow capacity requirements of the relevant design storm event: a. where for the minor system - as detailed in Table 1 - Minor System Design Storm Event by Road Frontage Classification and Precinct; b. where for the major system - 1% AEP. (b) Ensures the major system caters for 50% blockage in the minor system without causing inundation of building floor levels.
-P3(1) varied to read: (1) Stormwater management design: (a) for reconfiguration that will result in roofwater through adjoining properties: a.
-For residential configuration, a maximum of two lots are served by a pipe system that discharges roof water run off to the nearest downhill road reserve or lawful point of discharge; or;
+Code Outcome/Solution Variation/Addition

+(1) Stormwater drainage design:

+(b) maintains land below the AEP in an undeveloped s

+(c) complies with the WSUD late

+objectives

+(d) identifies and determines 1 % AEP of natural overla

+drainage lines where the

+premises:

+a. has an upstream

+catchment area greater than 5

+hectares; or

+b. is 2,500 m2 or gre eater

+in area. (e) Maximizes the retention a nd

+use of natural overland and a

+drainage lines through the

+identification and minimize earthworks in these areas

+P2(1) varied to read:

+(1) Stormwater drainage design:

+(a) Meets the stormwater flow v

+capacity requirements of

+relevant design storm ever a. where for the min

+system - as detai

+in Table 1 - Mino

+System Design S Event by Road lonn

+Frontage

+Classification and

+Precinct; b. where for the maj or

+system - 1% AEF .

+(b) Ensures the major system caters for 50% blockage i

+the minor system without

+causing inundation of buil

+floor levels.

+P3(1) varied to read:

+(1) Stormwater management design:

+(a) for reconfiguration that will res in roofwater through adjoining uit

+properties:

+a.
+For residential configuration on, a

+maximum of two lots are served by a pipe system t hat

+discharges roof water run off

+to the nearest downhill roa ad

+reserve or lawful point of discharge; or;